 2 - RAM #

 This is RAM or Random Access Memory.
-The above two sticks are the normal sized used in desktop PCs, this form factor is called a DIMM (Dual In-Line Memory Module) while the bottom two are from laptops and are called SO-DIMMS, the placement of the notch is an indicator of the generation of RAM, with nearly all modern ram being a consecutive generation of the DDR standard.
-At the time of writing (Q2,2019) DDR4 is common in new, medium to high end devices, with many DDR3 devices still being used.
-Of note many more compact devices solder the ram chips directly to the board, meaning there is no form factor to consider.
+The above two sticks are the normal-sized used in desktop PCs, this form factor is called a DIMM (Dual In-Line Memory Module) while the bottom two are from laptops and are called SO-DIMMS, the placement of the notch is an indicator of the generation of RAM, with nearly all modern ram being a consecutive generation of the DDR standard.
+At the time of writing (Q2,2019) DDR4 is common in new, medium to high-end devices, with many DDR3 devices still being used.
+Of note, many more compact devices solder the ram chips directly to the board, meaning there is no form factor to consider.

 Just like the CPU, RAM has a speed at which it operates as well, Typically it’s listed in MHz still, but speeds range from ~1.8Ghz to ~3.8Ghz at the time of writing, dependent DDR3 or 4.
-While DDR4 has faster clock speeds, it does typically have a higher overall latency, meaning there’s a longer delay between when when data is requested to when it’s delivered, albeit at a much higher total throughput.
-This is a massive topic in of itself, yet is also pretty niche as outside of some pretty specialized applications RAM speed and latency has a relatively minor impact, though faster is typically better.
+While DDR4 has faster clock speeds, it does typically have a higher overall latency, meaning there’s a longer delay between when data is requested to when it’s delivered, albeit at a much higher total throughput.
+This is a massive topic in of itself, yet is also pretty niche as outside some pretty specialized applications RAM speed and latency has a relatively minor impact, though faster is typically better.

-okay, let’s move on to ram in Linux.
+Okay, let’s move on to ram in Linux.

 While support for this will vary depending on your motherboard, you should be able to see information about your ram by running